 When you see certain insects in your garden, this is a good thing!
 Or if you catch an occasional insect in your home, rather than squishing them or flushing them down the toilet, let them go free outside.
 They add value to the ecosystem and your yard or garden.

 While an occasional insect may not be a problem in the home, an infestation of a pest or insect is not something anyone wants to live with.
 Safe and effective pest control methods by professionals can be used in the home to eliminate infestations.
 Traditional pesticides can be unsafe for use around children or pets.
 Eco-friendly pest control solutions that are safe for the whole family should be used by experienced pest control professionals.
 These professionals are knowledgeable about pests and can eliminate them safely and efficiently from the home.

 Are you experiencing a pest infestation in your home or on your property?
 Call the professionals at Inman-Murphy Termite & Pest Control for help.
 We’ll send a trained technician to your home to assess the problem and offer recommendations for treatment.
 Our eco-friendly solutions offer the results you want while keeping you and your family safe.
-Call us today at (901) 388-0852 or request a free estimate online.
+Request a free estimate today!